 1. The Very Last White River & Northern

 But I wasn't coming "full-circle" back to yet another circular layout, as I had with the Greystone; it would be more along the lines of the aborted White River & Northern VII.
 The difference this time would be that I knew what I was getting into, and had options should I hit any dead-ends (other than my own, that is).

 Planning started on 10 March 2020 with a quick pencil sketch (above), which was then transcribed into AnyRail for proper track geometry rendering (below).
 It's a simple point-to-point for the most visual drama with the least crowding.
 I tried to provide continuous running, but it just created too many visual compromises.
 Note, too that the final rendering is flipped from the original sketch because of the way the Shay faces.

-Subsequent to the above "final" plan, I decided to expand the layout a bit so I could reduce the clutter and model just a token bit of New Hampshire downtown.
+Subsequent to the above "final" plan, on 31 March 2020 I decided to expand the layout a bit so I could reduce the clutter and model just a token bit of New Hampshire downtown.
 I added four inches along the front edge.

 “There is time.
 There are returns.
 To go is to return.”